 This week’s Q & A is with Brooke Schoenman, the intrepid writer and adventurer behind Brooke vs. the World.
 From the looks of it, she’s winning!
 Read on to hear about why you should check out the former U.S.S.R., the best thing about flying solo and more!

-GGG: Where are you from and what got you started on your around-the-world journeying?
+GGG: Where are you from and what got you started on Brooke vs the World?

 GGG: You’ve done a lot of travel in the Soviet countries.
 What sparked your interest in learning Russian and what was your favorite part about exploring that part of the world?